FHantke/brave-browser-wiki/Stripping-IP-addresses.md

   next();
 }
 ```
-where `IP_HEADERS` is an array containing the list of headers shown above.
+where `IP_HEADERS` contains the list of headers shown above.

 # Brave News